This interactive map shows all the conservation land near you

 If you’ve ever set foot on the Appalachian Trail, visited a national park like Joshua Tree, or even taken advantage of a neighborhood park in your home town, you’ve probably reaped the benefits of the Land and Water Conservation Fund.
 Established in 1964 by Congress to conserve land and provide outdoor recreational spaces, the program has funded hundreds of thousands of projects.
 Now, there’s an interactive map that lets you explore where they all are.

 The map, created by the nonprofit Trust for Public Land, which does conservation work across the country and often uses Land and Water Conservation Fund (LWCF) grants, lets anyone zoom in on their favorite town or city to see what parks and trails exist thanks to LWCF, or explore iconic outdoor spots across the country.
 LWCF funds federal, state, and local projects, and until this map, that data on all those different projects had never been in one place.
 It’s not 100% comprehensive, says Myke Bybee, legislative director at Trust for Public Land, but it includes over 150,000 individual project records.
+LWCF has funded projects in every U.S. state and territory, and nearly every county.

 “I hope people are excited and surprised to see the breadth and amount of projects that have been completed,” he says.
 Looking at the thousands of dots on the map—which are differentiated for specific land management agencies like the National Park Service or the U.S. Forest Service, as well as programs like the Highland Conservation Act, which protects drinking water, or the State and Local Assistance Program, which funds parks—it’s hard not to think of how different the country may have looked were it not for this fund, and all this protected land.